morpho-labs/safer/README.md

 - `make cmd:"private-key 0x..."` if you really want to save your private key to your shell's history...

 You can also append any `cast` parameter:
-- `make sign:"ledger --mnemonic 1 --mnemonic-index 1"` or `make exec:"ledger --mnemonics 1 --mnemonic-indexes 1"` to use another account than the default one at index `0`
+- `make sign:"ledger --mnemonic 1 --mnemonic-index 1"` or `make exec:"ledger --mnemonics foo --mnemonic-indexes 1"` to use another account than the default one at index `0`

 ### Transaction details